janaSunrise/janaSunrise/README.md

 <img align="center" src="https://readme-typing-svg.herokuapp.com?color=2AF7DF&center=true&lines=A+passionate+developer+from+India;An+Enthusiastic+ML+And+Python+Developer;Passionate+Cybersecurity+learner;A+learning+addict" />
 </div>

-> Remember this: Life is all about ups and downs, Wins and loses.
-Never be disappointed, Keep moving forward :)
+> Remember this: Life is all about ups and downs, Wins and Losses. **Never be disappointed, Keep moving forward** :)

 <img src= "https://octodex.github.com/images/waldocat.png" width="150px" Title="You found WALDO!" align="center">

 **Catch me in your terminal by hitting the command `npx sunrit`!**

 ### Let's know me more!

 Hey there!
 I am Sunrit Jana!
 Just a passionate developer learning Python, Machine learning, Web development, C++ and More!
 I am interested in learning full stack web development, frontend and also Rust language.
 I love not only to code, but also have several hobbies, and goals that I want to fulfil ✌️

 I would love to name some people, but I would keep them anonymous who helped me a lot with my journey, and still helping.
 I can't thank them enough, and I'm really grateful that I ever met them and interacted with them.

 Moreover, I'm a social maniac, active on discord and twitter, interacting with the dev community, or probably coding something interesting, or discussing with my friends! :D

-**And, here's some code that I'd love to share with you 😁**
+**Aaaand, here's some code that I'd love to share with you! 😁**

 ```python
 import socials